AIAUSA/goaia-home/_events/men-s-captain-academy.md

       Athletes in Action Basketball wants to invest in your team's leaders!
 Our experienced staff and scheduled speakers will spend a full weekend working with your team's influencers to affect change in your locker room and produce results on the court.

       "I've been around sports and life long enought to know what should be prioritized...
 AIA has a new opportunitiy for college captains and immerging college leaders. _This one should score for you!_" **_- Clark Kellogg_**
+- template: title
+  block: title
+  Title: What Others Are Saying
 - template: alumni
   block: alumni
   quotes: